KateCB-DevOps/Asus-X299-Hackintosh/README.md

     * There are two config.plist:  One using iMacPro1,1 SMBIOS and one using MacPro7,1 SMBIOS.
 Depending on which SMBIOS you choose, rename the file to config.plist and delete the other one.
         * MacPro7,1 SMBIOS is only compatible with macOS Catalina and higher
         * If using iMacPro1,1 SMBIOS, you can delete MacProMemoryNotificationDisabler.kext under `EFI-OC-Kexts`
     * Assumes that you already have MSR lock disabled in BIOS.
-Refer to section [Important BIOS Settings](https://github.com/shinoki7/Asus-X299-Hackintosh#important-bios-settings)
         * To patch BIOS, Refer to section [Patching ASUS BIOS](https://github.com/shinoki7/Asus-X299-Hackintosh#patching-asus-bios-required-on-latest-bios-and-cascade-lake-x-refresh-motherboards)
         * If on patched BIOS or Cascade Lake-X Refresh motherboard, copy [SSDT-AWAC](https://github.com/shinoki7/Asus-X299-Hackintosh/blob/master/SSDT/SSDT-AWAC.aml) to the EFI folder under `EFI-OC-ACPI` and add SSDT-AWAC as an entry in your config.plist under `ACPI-Add`
 3. Configuration
     * Ethernet:
-        * For WS X299 Sage/10G users replace IntelMausi with [SmallTreeIntel8259x.kext](https://github.com/shinoki7/Asus-X299-Hackintosh/blob/master/Kexts/SmallTreeIntel8259x.kext.zip)  and update the kext entry.
+        * For WS X299 Sage/10G users replace IntelMausi with [SmallTreeIntel8259x](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) kext and update the kext entry.
 NOTE: Requires Ubuntu EEPROM modding outlined in @KGPs [guide section E.8.2.2](https://www.tonymacx86.com/threads/how-to-build-your-own-imac-pro-successful-build-extended-guide.229353/)
-        * For users with I211 NICs like the X299 Deluxe, copy the SmallTreeIntel92576 kext to your EFI folder and add a new kext entry under `Kernel-Add`
+        * For users with I211 NICs like the X299 Deluxe, copy the [SmallTreeIntel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) kext to your EFI folder and add a new kext entry under `Kernel-Add`
     * TSCAdjustReset:
-    * From the Kexts-TSCAdjustReset [folder](https://github.com/shinoki7/Asus-X299-Hackintosh/tree/master/Kexts/TSCAdjustReset), grab kext with the number of cores your processor has and remove the '-(corecount)' at the end of the file name.
+        * From the Kexts-TSCAdjustReset [folder](https://github.com/shinoki7/Asus-X299-Hackintosh/tree/master/Kexts/TSCAdjustReset), download the zip with the number of cores your processor and extract the file.
 Copy this file to your EFI folder under `EFI-OC-Kexts`
     * PlatformInfo:
     You will need to create your own Serial Number and SMUUID.
 Instructions can be found [here](https://dortania.github.io/OpenCore-Desktop-Guide/config-HEDT/skylake-x.html#platforminfo)
         * Remember to adjust the Type depending on which SMBIOS you are using.
 Either iMacPro1,1 or MacPro7,1